 - 1. Drainage easements, channels, culverts and required bridges shall be designed by a registered professional engineer and shall be capable of handling a flow as determined by a drainage study. - 2.
-Drainage easements shall be provided as required to accommodate an expected maximum flow in any 25 year period.
+Drainage easements shall be provided as required to accommodate the 25 year storm event.
 In no case shall drainage easements be less than 20 feet wide, unless specifically approved by the applicable review body. - 3.
 Culverts or drainage pipes, where required, shall be galvanized, corrugated steel or equivalent, in accordance with the AASHTO or equivalent standards.

-H. Fire Protection
+I. Fire Protection.